 Those are great words to live by.

-In this review, I’ve shared with you some of what I’ve learned from “The Magic of Believing.”
+In this review, I’ve shared what I’ve learned from “The Magic of Believing.”
 I found the book to be a pleasant read, and I consider the Mirror Technique chapter to be the most valuable part of the book.
-Well worth the cost of admission all on its own.
+It’s well worth the cost of admission all on its own.

-Would it be more impactful if I shared with you great results that I’ve already gotten from applying the mirror technique to the full extent as taught in the book?
+Would it be more impactful if I shared the great results I’ve already gotten from applying the mirror technique to the full extent as taught in the book?

 Probably.
 But I’m not there yet.
-And I like the idea of being open about where I’m at right now.
+And I like the idea of being open about where I am now.

-When you’ve believed you can be, do, and have what you want, you’ve proven your belief to be accurate.
+When you’ve believed you can be, do, and have what you want, you’ve proven your belief accurate.
 You’ve taken the necessary actions to bring about the desired results.

-In “The Magic of Believing,” Claude Bristol supplies the technique that we need to really make our lives sing.
+In “The Magic of Believing,” Claude Bristol supplies the technique we need to make our lives sing.
 We now have the option to apply what we’ve learned and create the life of our dreams.
-Each one of us can be a shining example for ourselves and for others of what belief helps make possible.
+Each of us can be a shining example for ourselves and others of what belief helps make possible.

-I recommend that you buy “The Magic of Believing” and experience for yourself the power contained in that book, which is still as relevant now as when it was first published all those years ago.
+I recommend you buy “The Magic of Believing” and experience the power of that book, which is still as relevant now as when it was first published all those years ago.